kbhff/eggplant/README.rst

 How to contribute
 =================

-:doc:`Read our documentation </contributing>` to get started reporting bugs, developing code etc. The project description, organisation and goals are on `our website eggplant.dk <http://eggplant.dk/>`_.
+:doc:`Read our documentation </dev/contributing>` to get started reporting bugs, developing code etc. The project description, organization and goals are on `our website eggplant.dk <http://eggplant.dk/>`_.
 The list of tickets is available on our `GitHub project <https://github.com/kbhff/eggplant/issues>`_.